Seatis/my-teaching-materials/project/reddit/frontend/README.md

 #### Notes

+ -  This web service can help you [generate random data](http://mockaroo.com/)
  -  no other functionality should be added yet
  -  it's okay to display the elapsed time only in minutes
  -  if the post has no owner it's posted by anonymous